 These headphones have an expertly-balanced sound that caters well to all music.
 They also have a spacious soundstage that can help you feel like you’re listening to music on speakers instead of with headphones.
 Some may find them a little shy on bass, but with a proper EQ you can tweak them just to your liking.

-Although they feel like premium earbuds overall, the section of their cable leading up to the earbuds feels thinner than the rest and prone to breakage.
+Although they feel fairly durable overall, the section of their cable leading up to the earbuds feels thinner than the rest and prone to breakage.
 The cable is also not detachable, so if it ever breaks you would need to repurchase the earbuds entirely.
 Consider the KZ AS10 if you’re looking for better-built wired earbuds with a detachable cable, but some find they sound a bit bright.

 The best wired headphones for gaming are the Astro A40 TR + MixAmp Pro 2019.
-They’re among the best Xbox One headsets we’ve tested so far, especially if you don’t like having to worry about battery life and other wireless woes.
+They’re among the best Xbox One headphones we’ve tested so far, especially if you don’t like having to worry about battery life or latency.
 They’re comfortable, well-built headphones that you can get for the Xbox One or the PS4, and they work with PC as well.